csci479/csci479.github.io/prompts/processes.md

 <br/><br/>
 - Similarly, how do you expect to amplify your team's **PROCESS.** If you are familiar with senior design, you'll know that you should be using an agile scrum development process.
 However, those guidelines still leave a lot of ambiguity and interpretation that you can sculpt to your particular needs.
 Consider how to integrate notions of _awareness, ownership, distance, product value._ _How will you know what's happening in your team?
 Who owns what?_

+**Constraint:** For some consistency, each team should minimally maintain a Product Backlog, a Sprint Backlog, and maintain some view of progress (such as a burn down chart).

-Make sure you have a copy to bring to your team in class on 09.05.
+Make sure you have a copy (even if digital) to bring to class on 9.02 and 9.05.

 <!-- ### As a Team (9.05 + 9.07)
 Once you have a team... it's time to merge your independent ideas and get on the same page.
 By the end of 09.07, you should have a bullet point list that answers the same questions that you answered above - what is the communication plan?
 What are the work expectations?
 How will you promote transparency and accountability?